Yassminefeki/Opportunity_matcher/README.md

 - **API Development**: RESTful API for integration with other educational platforms
 - **Machine Learning**: Improve matching accuracy with user feedback and reinforcement learning

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contact

-For questions or collaboration opportunities, please reach out to the project maintainer.